-Once noticable absentee from the German roster is goaltender DMITRI PATZOLD of ERC Ingolstadt.
+Once noticable absentee from the German roster is goaltender DIMITRI PAETZOLD of ERC Ingolstadt.
 The 27-year-old former San Jose Sharks netminder had been a part of Germany’s national team the past three World Championships in addition to this past winter’s Olympic Games in Canada.
-On Patzold’s only apperance in Vancouver, however, the Germans lost to Finland 5-0 in the round-robin.
+On Paetzold’s only apperance in Vancouver, however, the Germans lost to Finland 5-0 in the round-robin.

 Finland are a Group D opponent of Germany (May 10) at the 2010 IIHF World Championships.

-Krupp also passed on Patzold’s Deutsche Eishockey Liga teammate, Vancouver Olympic forward THOMAS GREILINGER.
+Krupp also passed on Paetzold’s Deutsche Eishockey Liga teammate, Vancouver Olympic forward THOMAS GREILINGER.

 Greilinger, who has never scored for Germany (15 games, 3 appearances) at a major international tournament, was the top goal-scorer in the DEL this past 2009-10 season.